 Marc Fisher has been director of the Chair for Marketing and Market Research at the University of Cologne since 2011.
 He is also an affiliated senior faculty member at the marketing discipline group of UTS Business

 Thomas Otter is professor of marketing at Goethe University Frankfurt.
 His research focuses on Bayesian modeling with application to marketing.
 His research has been widely published.
 He is co-editor of "Quantitative Marketing and Economics" and a member of the editorial review boards of "der markt," "International Journal of Research in Marketing," "Marketing Science," and "Transfer - Webeforschung & Praxis."

 Thomas D. Gilovich

 Thomas Gilovich is Professor of Psychology at Cornell University.
-His research interests inlcude: everyday judgement and decision making; critical thinking and belief; egocentrism; optimism, pessimism, satisfaction, and regret; behavorial economics; and experiential and material consumption.
+His research interests include everyday judgment and decision-making; critical thinking and belief; egocentrism; optimism, pessimism, satisfaction, and regret; behavioral economics; and experiential and material consumption.